AnandKumar9/TechnicalNotes/09. Version Control/1. Git/Misc.md

 Basically, a way to have one git folder include references to other git sub-folders (which can then maintain their own git history).
 The two sub-folders however need to have their own remote URLs and cannot physically reside in the same remote URL as that of the main git folder.

-The submodulesare maintained in a file named `.gitmodules` which looks like this.
+The submodules are maintained in a file named `.gitmodules` which looks like this.

 ![image-20250531161726720](./assets/image-20250531161726720.png)